Acute flaccid myelitis: Diagnosis

 AFM is diagnosed by examining a person's nervous system in combination with reviewing images of the spinal cord.
 A doctor can examine a person's nervous system and the places on the body where he or she has weakness, poor muscle tone, and decreased reflexes.
 In addition, a doctor can do magnetic resonance imaging to look at a person's brain and spinal cord, do laboratory tests on the cerebrospinal fluid (CSF, the fluid around the brain and spinal cord), and may check nerve conduction (impulse sent along a nerve fiber) and response.

-Diagnosis of AFM requires acute onset limb paralysis and at least one gray-matter spinal-cord lesion.
+Diagnosis of AFM requires an acute onset of limb paralysis and at least one gray-matter spinal-cord lesion.
 CSF should show pleocytosis.

 Prevention

 The CDC recommends, "To prevent infections in general, persons should stay home if they are ill, wash their hands often with soap and water, avoid close contact (such as touching and shaking hands) with those who are ill, and clean and disinfect frequently touched surfaces."